eillarra/pdfino/docs/templates.rst

   .. tab:: Template as parameter

-    A template instance can be passed as a parameter to the :class:`pdfino.Document` class constructor:
+    A template instance can be passed as an argument to the :class:`pdfino.Document` class constructor:

     .. code-block:: python